chaka-september/Forecast/readme.md

 ## Given more time I would:

-I'd like to add icons for the different weather types
+Add icons for the different weather types

+Display more information to the user

 Update the App icon